MadeleineWalder/East-Sussex-Equine/README.md

 ## Credits:

-### Websites that helped:

-- [imagecolorpicker.com](https://imagecolorpicker.com/en) -For choosing background colours from the hero image

-- [fontawesome.com](https://fontawesome.com/) -Source of all icons used

-- [pexels.com](https://www.pexels.com/) -Source of all images used

-- [amiresponsive.com](https://ui.dev/amiresponsive) -Website used to show my project on different device screens

-- [How to add an image to README.md](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/) -This website by Sean Davis had an extremely useful tutorial showing different ways to add an image to a read me file on Github.
+- [seancdavis.com](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/) -This website by Sean Davis had an extremely useful tutorial showing different ways to add an image to a read me file on Github.
 It was very helpful as I couldn't figure out why my images weren't displaying.
 He explained that you need an '!' in front of the square brackets to add an image instead of just a link.
 This was why my images weren't visible.